Leoism/CarRentalSystem/README.md

 To install Psycopg2, run `pip install psycopg2`

 ### Database Setup
 To setup the database, navigate to your PostgreSQL CLI.
-Once in the command line, run our `initDatabase.sql` file to create the `carrentaldatabase`.
+In other words, open up psql.
+Once in the postgres command line, run our `initDatabase.sql` file to create the `carrentaldatabase`.
 Run the file by inputting:
 ```
 \i initDatabase.sql